 Direct mutual funds are schemes offered directly to investors by the fund house, without involving middlemen like brokers or financial advisors.
 This means lower costs for you, as you don’t have to pay commissions or distribution fees.

+You can access these funds through the fund’s website or by visiting the fund house in person.
 On the other hand, regular mutual funds are bought through intermediaries like brokers or financial advisors.
 These intermediaries offer various services, like investment advice and transaction assistance.

+But because they’re paid commissions by the fund house, the expense ratio for regular mutual funds is higher than for direct ones.
 Expense ratio is the annual fee charged for managing the fund.
 Since direct mutual funds don’t involve commissions, they have a lower expense ratio compared to regular ones.

+This means more of your money is put to work in direct funds, potentially leading to higher returns.
 Net asset value (NAV) is another important term in mutual funds.
 It represents the per-unit market value of the fund’s securities.
 Direct mutual funds usually have a higher NAV because of their lower expense ratio.

 Let’s break it down with an example: If you invest Rs 1 lakh in both direct and regular mutual funds with an average return of 12.5%, the direct fund might give you a 12% return, while the regular fund might only give you 11%.
 This means you could end up with a larger sum in direct mutual funds over time.